BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/recovery.md

 During packet execution each middleware in the stack will be executed in the order defined on creation (from top to bottom).

-For Evmos the middleware stack ordering is defined as follows (from top to bottom):
+For Butane the middleware stack ordering is defined as follows (from top to bottom):

 1. IBC Transfer
 2. Claims Middleware